SlotNSlot/whitepaper/whitepaper.md

 * * *

-# 7. Business Model
+# 7. Profit Model

-The major sources of profit are expected to be
+The major sources of profit are planned to be
 * % fees from slot games, and
 * fees paid to send Emojis.

-> A detailed business model is to be determined soon.
+For every game session between a player and a banker, % fee will be charged to the user who's leaving the session with positive winnings.
+Currently the team is considering 1% fee.
+Thus, a player winning 10 ETH from a slot game will be charged 0.1 ETH as platform fee, and the same applies to bankers when winning.

+There're some other possible models in consideration, such as i) charging fees every time players and bankers deposit ETH in a slot game, ii) charging "fixed fees" every MAKEs and PLAYs, and etc. The team currently believes the one explained above is most reasonable.
+Final decision will definitely be applied before launching the actual product on Mainnet.

+Price model for Emojis will be determined in later stage of the project since it's in early development stage, but it would probably be a %-based fee on huge winnings or bankruptcies, which are the cases when users would definitely want to express their emotions.

 * * *

-# 8. SlotNSlot Token (SLT)
+# 8. SlotNSlot Token (SLT, subject to change)

 SLT token is solely for dividend yields.
-Any profits made on SlotNSlot platform will be cumulated in its public wallet, and distributed token holders in proportion to the amount they hold.
+Any profits made on SlotNSlot platform will be cumulated in its public contract, and distributed to token holders in proportion to the amount they hold.
 Total number of tokens will be fixed at the very first issuance and ever.
-Major guides are as follows.

-- The team still must possess at least 10% of the total amount issued, to encourage the team for better engagement.
-- Every use of funds raised from crowdsale should be inscribed with a specified purpose.
+To protect investors, tokens reserved for development team will be locked up to 365 days after the first revenue share is witnessed from the platform.

+For every 100,000 blocks mined in Ethereum, 95% of profit stacked in the contract will be distributed to token holders, and 5% will be left for buffers.

+>_An alternative model was suggested by a potential investor, where stacked profits are used to buy out and burn SLT tokens.
+The team is developing a draft model for this, and will be discussing it on communities to find out if this would work._

+In future decisions when determining details about SlotNSlot token or any other relevant, major guides will be as follows.

-- In determining the details of crowdsale, embrace as much suggestions from the communities as possible
+- In determining the details of tokens and crowdsale, embrace as much suggestions from the communities as possible.

-> the details of SLT and its crowdsale will be updated soon
+- Every aspect would be determined with investor benefits and improvement of the project as top priorities.
+- It should never harm the Ethereum & DApp society.

 * * *

-# 9. Crowdsale (TBD)
+# 9. Crowdsale (Subject to change)

 * * *